 While it was initially used as a leavening agent, baking soda use goes far beyond food.
 Baking soda crystals are abrasive yet soft and malleable, making them perfect for scouring and scrubbing without scratching.
-Baking soda is also capable of neutralizing acids and bases–a property that imparts sodium bicarbonate with numerous uses from cleaning up stains to relieving acid indigestion to breaking up dirt and grease.
+It is also capable of neutralizing acids and bases–a property that imparts sodium bicarbonate with numerous uses from cleaning up stains to relieving acid indigestion to breaking up dirt and grease.
 Baking soda is also super absorbent, which augments its stain-fighting ability, but more impressively gives baking soda the capacity to absorb nasty odors.
 Is there any end to the list of baking soda uses?
 Did I mention you can bake with baking soda?

 Baking Soda Freshness Test